An Introduction to IBM keyboards

 IBM Card Punch keyboards

-IBM's first recognisable and unified generation of keyboards as we could recognise them today is considered to be the keyboard assemblies IBM used with their electromechanical keypunch systems, starting with the IBMs 024 Card Punch, 026 Printing Card Punch and 056 Card Verifier systems introduced in 1949.
+IBM's first unified generation of keyboards we can recognise as such today is considered to be the keyboard assemblies IBM used with their electromechanical keypunch systems, starting with the IBMs 024 Card Punch, 026 Printing Card Punch and 056 Card Verifier systems introduced in 1949.
 Keypunch machines were used for transcribing data or program code onto hard paper cards by punching precise holes with an operator's input, which can later be reinterpreted by another machine to load data or code.
 Before the heyday of the IBMs 024, 026 and 056, keypunching could be a labour-intensive hand-operated job and the electrical keypunches that did exist used tightly integrated keyboards.
 IBMs 024, 026 and 056 were special in that they were the first IBM keypunches with keyboards that were electrically separable as distinctive input devices in their own right.
 IBM began a practice of using such keypunch keyboard assemblies for non-keypunch-related systems like the ones in the following generation or the IBMs 2250 and 2260 keyboards, setting the stage for many recognisable keyboard designs and kickstarting IBM's keyboard pedigree.

 IBM typewriter printer-keyboards